Recy Taylor: Aftermath

 At the 2018 State of the Union, members of the Congressional Black Caucus invited Taylor's family to attend the speech and wore red "Recy" pins in honor of Taylor.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Taylor for 1944.

 Death

-Taylor died in her sleep at a nursing home at the age of 97 in Abbeville, Alabama, on December 28, 2017, just three days before her 98th birthday, and just 20 days after The Rape of Recy Taylor was released.
+Taylor died in her sleep at a nursing home at the age of 97 in Abbeville, Alabama, on December 28, 2017.
 She was buried next to her daughter's grave at New Mount Zion Freewill Baptist Church.